Even if your A/B tests are well planned and strategized, when run, they can often lead to non-significant results and erroneous interpretations.

 The Problem with Expectations

-A prerequisite to Bayesian procedures is that, before the test starts, a so-called a priori assumption must be made regarding the probability at which the test concept will be successful.
+Before using Bayesian procedures you should make a so-called a priori assumption which factors in the probability at which the test concept will be successful.
 If the assumption is wrong, there is a risk of long test runtimes and non-valid results.

 The Problem With Small Test Size